khanna98/blog-old/content/about.md

 ### Education

+**[E&ICT, IIT Guwahati](https://www.iitg.ac.in/) - Advanced PG Certification in Cloud and DevOps - (2021 - Present)**

+Cloud and DevOps are my new love and I found this awesome program being offered by IIT Guwahati and I did not think about it again to enroll.
+I am really excited to learn about the world of Cloud Computing and using the Tech Giant services like - AWS, GCP, Azure etc.

 **[Chitkara University](https://www.chitkara.edu.in/) - Bachelors of Engineering (CSE) - (2016 - 2020)**

 I did my Bachlors in Computer Science from Chitkara University.
 I learned a lot of things here.
 Infact my love for coding started here and I have never looked back again.
 A few of my achievements from here are: